Digital-Education-Hub/dehsi2021online/content/day1/gettingtoknoweachother.md

 8. Brief summary of discussion facilitated by DEH member.

-*This activity has been adapted from: Teemant, A., Borgioli, G., & Graff, C. (2019) Family, Community, & School Engagement Instructional Guide.
-Partnering for Radical Transformation of Schooling: Engaging with Equity.
-Teemant & Associates, LLC.
-Greenwood, IN.*

-**Getting to Know Each Another Through Our Families & Understandings of School**
+## Getting to Know Each Another Through Our Families & Understandings of School

-Prompts

-**Your Current Home or Childhood Home & Values**
+### Your Current Home or Childhood Home & Values

--What is your favorite family tradition?
+- What is your favorite family tradition?
--What values are important to your family?
+- What values are important to your family?
--How does your family express love or support for each other?
+- How does your family express love or support for each other?
--What rules govern your home?
+- What rules govern your home?
--Tell me about literacy practices in your childhood home.
+- Tell me about literacy practices in your childhood home.
--As a child, if you or another family member 'got in trouble' how did your parents/caregivers handle this?
+- As a child, if you or another family member 'got in trouble' how did your parents/caregivers handle this?
--In what ways do your family members typically communicate with one another?
+- In what ways do your family members typically communicate with one another?
--What were some good surprises you learned about your family members during COVID?
+- What were some good surprises you learned about your family members during COVID?

-**School's Values**
+### School's Values

 *"School" here can be a specific school or "school" in general.*

--What do you or your family members appreciate about school?
+- What do you or your family members appreciate about school?
--What values do schools prioritize?
+- What values do schools prioritize?
--What are schools' expectations (here in the United States)?
+- What are schools' expectations (here in the United States)?
--How are schools welcoming or not?
+- How are schools welcoming or not?
--What rules govern school?
+- What rules govern school?
--How do schools express support for students and families?
+- How do schools express support for students and families?
--How do schools typically communicate with students and families?
+- How do schools typically communicate with students and families?
--What are some good surprises you learned about schools during COVID?
+- What are some good surprises you learned about schools during COVID?
--What are some surprising challenges you realized about schools during COVID?
+- What are some surprising challenges you realized about schools during COVID?

 *This activity has been adapted from :23 Teemant, A., Borgioli, G., & Santamaría Graff, C. (2019) Family, Community, & School Engagement Instructional Guide.
 Partnering for Radical Transformation of Schooling: Engaging with Equity.
 Teemant & Associates, LLC.
 Greenwood, IN.*